Scattering theory of frequency-entangled biphoton states facilitated by cavity polaritons: Application to Tavis-Cummings model

 \section{Application to Tavis-Cummings model}

 For further analysis, we adopt the Tavis-Cummings (TC) model to describe the cavity polaritons.
 This model considers a cavity containing an ensemble of $N$ identical two-level QEs, each located at a site indexed by $n$.
-Considering their coupling to the cavity mode within the rotating-wave approximation, the TC Hamiltonian reads
+Considering their coupling to the cavity mode within the rotating-wave approximation. { Therefore, we identify the polariton Hamiltonian, $\hat H_\texttt{pl}$, entering Eq.~\eqref{H-pl+ph} as the TC Hamiltonian, $\hat H_\texttt{pl}\equiv \hat H_\text{TC}$ where }